Low back pain is a very common condition that affects about 80 percent of adults at some point in their lifetimes.

 A kidney infection, called pyelonephritis in medical terms, causes lower back pain and if it is the left kidney affected, the pain would be on the left side.
 Accompanying symptoms include fever, chills, weakness, bloody or cloudy urine.

 It occurs more commonly in women as a progression from a bladder infection.
-A bladder infection is usually mild but when the infection rises to the level of the kidneys, more intense intervention has to be taken.

-5. Slipped Disk
+5. Slipped Disc

 6. Gynecological Conditions

 A fibroid is a non-cancerous growth of the muscular layer of the uterus.
 If it grows too large or it twists on the stalk from which it grows, it could cause pain.
-When a fibroid causes pain or is too large, the treatment is usually surgical removal.

 Endometriosis is a medical condition where the innermost layer of the uterus, called the endometrium, is found in other parts of the body.
 During menstruation, the endometrial tissue bleeds regardless of what part of the body it is in.

 One of the most common sites to find the endometrial tissue is the ovaries.
-If the left ovary is infiltrated with endometrial tissue, during menstruation, when the endometrial tissue bleeds, there would be pain in the lower left abdomen or back – depending on the positioning of the ovary.
+If the left ovary is infiltrated with endometrial tissue, during menstruation, when the endometrial tissue bleeds, there would be pain in the lower left abdomen or back – depending on the position of the ovary.

 Pancreatitis is a pretty serious condition with symptoms that include upper abdominal pain, nausea, vomiting and if not promptly treated can rapidly affect other organs including the heart and lungs.

-- Lower Left Back Pain: Causes And Treatment - April 2, 2019
+- Lower Left Back Pain: Causes and Treatment - January 21, 2020